gsagnol/picos/doc/optdes.rst

 We compute the c-optimal design (``c=[1,2,3,4,5]``) for the observation matrices ``A[i].T`` from the variable ``A`` defined above.
-The results below suggest that we should allocate 12.8% of the experimental effort on experiment #5, and 87.2% on experiment #7.
+The results below suggest that we should allocate 12.8% of the experimental effort on design point #5, and 87.2% on the design point #7.

 Primal Problem
 ''''''''''''''